 - assisting lawyers in planning how to ask questions when a defendant gives evidence, or suggesting ways in which the environment for questioning could be adapted to minimise anxiety so that the person can give their best evidence

-- supporting a vulnerable person to give instructions during a conference with their legal team
+- supporting a service user to give instructions during a conference with their legal team

 - our role also becomes much broader and complex when working with defendants in criminal cases or respondents in family courts to that of the role of a witness intermediary.
 This is due to the nature of evidence inference, legalities of deals and pleas, and the need to instruct a legal team effectively

-Core to our work is a passion for ensuring vulnerable people are treated fairly in the legal system.
-We have developed our expertise through working with more than 10,000 vulnerable people in the courts, and we have extensive experience working with people with all forms of communication disorder.
+Core to our work is a passion for ensuring people with communication difficulties are treated fairly in the legal system.
+We have developed our expertise through working with more than 10,000 people in the courts, and we have extensive experience working with people with all forms of communication disorder.

 If you require the services of an intermediary in any setting, make a referral through our online portal.